 - Duty-free merchandise

-5. Get one of the Delta airlines credit cards
+5. Get a Delta airlines credit card

 - Gold Delta SkyMiles Credit Card / Gold Delta SkyMiles Business Credit Card